 The second person who played a decisive role in the Battle of Leyte Gulf was Admiral William F. Halsey.
 As his carrier force entered Pearl Harbor

 on December 8, 1941, he and the men under his command looked at the carnage in the smoke and flames billowing over Pearl Harbor and could barely control their rage.
 Determined not to get caught in what Halsey

 called "this landlocked duck pond," the volatile admiral wanted to refuel and resupply his fleet and get out after the Japanese.
 Halsey later led

 the Allied forces in the Southwest Pacific and save the Guadalcanal landings as well as inflicting major defeats on the Japanese Navy in the several naval battles in and around the Solomon Islands.
 During the

 Battle of Leyte Gulf, Halsey led the largest carrier task force ever created into the Philippine Islands and made some controversial decisions that would invoke many debates long after his death.

 The third man was Admiral Chester Nimitz who took command of the devastated American Pacific Fleet at the end of 1941.
 He commanded

-the most influential naval commander during World War II, Nimitz shaped the strategy that led to
+the rebuilding that force which became the most powerful fleet ever to sail the world's oceans.
+Recognized as the most influential naval commander during World War II, Nimitz shaped the strategy that led to

 The fourth commander was General Douglas MacArthur, the dominant and sometimes imperious leader of Allied forces in the South Pacific.

 Escaping with his family and staff from the immediate capture by the Japanese just before the fall of the Philippines, he experienced a perilous journey to Australia.
 In a train station in Adelaide, Australia,

 he made a short speech that captured the world's imagination which ended with the words, "I shall return," that committed the United

 States to the recapture of the Philippines.
 However, after inspecting what Allied forces that were there in early 1942, MacArthur realized that

 an immediate relief mission to the Philippines was out of the question.
 The road back to setting the Filipino people free from Japanese domination became a long, bloody struggle.

 The Road to Victory

 The time was July, 1944.
 The Allies had wrung up a string of impressive victories over the Axis powers.
 American, British, and Canadian troops

 had stormed the beaches of Normandy on D-day, June 6, 1944.
 They were now well entrenched in the fields and hedgerows of the Normandy countryside, trying to slug through the rugged German defenses so they

 could start their breakout over the rolling hills of France, liberate Paris, and invade the German heartland.
 The Red Army of the Soviet Union was now driving the German Army westward toward a heart-stopping

 battle for the Nazi capital of Berlin.